wessberg/CodeAnalyzer/README.md

 ## Changelog:

+**v1.0.10**:

+- Return statements of methods and functions can now also be broken up into expressions and resolved individually.
+A bit of refactoring.

 **v1.0.9**:

 - Added support for getting all identifiers and the values that they are initialized to in a map.